 Between Melbourne and Geelong it is a public v-line train service.
 Between Geelong and Apollo Bay it is a public v-line coach/bus service.
 You only buy one ticket from v-line for the whole journey.
 If you are travelling from Melbourne the train stops at Geelong Station and the coach/bus waits for the train to arrive before travelling on to Apollo Bay.
 It is only a small station so you can’t get lost!

 If you sit on the left hand side of the coach/bus, you will have magnificent views of the ocean and coastline for most of your journey.
-The bus stops outside the Apollo Bay Information Centre and directly opposite our Walk91 shop on the Great Ocean Road.
+The bus stops outside the Apollo Bay Information Centre, next to the start of the walk.

 Check the bus time table to Apollo Bay from Melbourne (or Geelong if you are flying into Avalon airport) before you book your flights.
 This may avoid long wait times at Geelong station.
 There are usually only three buses per day to Apollo Bay from Geelong station.
 The buses are very punctual so you can rely on the time table.
 (The staff are also very helpful if you wish to call them in advance to check times on 136 196).